firmwaremodules/stm32-secure-patching-bootloader/README.md

 * Useful progress messages printed to UART.
 * Can deploy and update TouchGFX applications.

-This secure patching bootloader and firmware update system is Apache and MIT licensed and free to use on any NUCLEO, DISCO or EVAL board we support here.
+This secure patching bootloader and firmware update system is licensed according to STMicroelectronics' Ultimate Liberty Software License Agreement (see [LICENSE](LICENSE.md)) and free to use on any NUCLEO, DISCO or EVAL board we support here.
 If your NUCLEO, DISCO or EVAL board is missing, post an issue and we'll add it.

 The stm32-secure-patching-bootloader reserves between **40 - 80 KB** at the beginning of internal flash, depending on MCU and feature selected (support for USB flash loader, external flash / multisegment add to size).
 The bootloader also reserves about **5 KB** at the start of SRAM for the secure patching engine's stack and state, fully indepdenent of the application.
 This allows the application to perform in-application firmware updates and make other runtime requests of the bootloader (get firmware version, etc).